Russtopia/bacillus/README.md

 * **HOME** - home dir of user under which daemon runs
 * **BACILLUS_JOBID** - numerical ID which is the tempDir() suffix added to workdir/ and artifacts/ dir
 * **BACILLUS_JOBTAG** - the 'endpoint tag' specified in the launch arguments for the daemon binding a job to a run script
-* **BACILLUS_ARTFDIR** - the *relative* path from the job's launch workdir to the directory where it should, if required, store artifacts
+* **BACILLUS_ARTFDIR** - the *relative* path from the job's launch workdir to the directory where it should, if required, store artifacts (the job script it responsible for creating this dir before use)
 * **NOTE**: All other env vars normally defined for **$USER**, as if logged in via shell, are also given to jobs.

 A single run of a job will have workdir/ and artifacts/ dirs named ${BACILLUS_JOBTAG}_<jobOpts>_${BACILLUS_JOBID}.